Identification of Dyestuff From Unknown Dyed Samples

 Observation Inference Remarks

-The Colour of the sample destroyed Maybe direct, basic, and acid dye Absence of vat, Sulphur,
+The color of the sample was destroyed May be direct, basic, or acid dyes Absence of vat, sulphur,

 Observation Inference Remarks